ankitects/anki-manual/src/editing.md

 column of the browser.
 You can use this to sort cards by that field.
 Only one field can be the sort field at once.

-When **Remember last input…​** is checked, Anki will not clear out this field's content after a note is added.
-If you find yourself entering the same content into multiple notes, you may find this useful.

 **Reverse text direction** is useful if you are studying languages that display text from right to left (RTL), such as Arabic or Hebrew.
 This setting currently only controls editing; to make sure the text displays